 Markets generate wealth, but there are no guarantees of how.
 On the international stage, the volatility of markets contributes to many of the key global challenges of our time: climate change, widening inequality, unprecedented waves of migration, financial crises, and increasing unemployment in the wake of digitalization, automation, and AI.
-In this course, we consider how responses to these challenges differ between Europe and the U.S., with a focus on the nature and extent of public interventions in the marketplace.
+In this course, we consider how responses to these challenges differ between European countries, with a focus on the nature and extent of public interventions in the marketplace.

 M.SC.
 ECONS (Development Studies, London School of Economics, 1995).
 BA (Economics, University of California at Santa Cruz, 1983).
 A practicing economist with 20 years experience in the field.
 Taught at The International Training Centre Of The United Nations’ International Labour Organization (ILO) – DELNET (Torino, Italy, 2003-2005).
 With DIS since 2017.